 Routines are how families organise themselves to get things done, spend time together and have fun.
-Every family has its own unique routines.
 Routines help family members know who should do what, when, in what order and how often.

 There’s no rule about how many or what kind of routines you should have.
 What works well for one family might be too strict and structured for another.

 Why routines are good for children with disability, autism or other additional needs